Ujjwalgutta/HDR_SingleExposure/README.md

 ## AutoEncoder Model Architecture
+The main advantage of Autoencoder architectures is that input is transformed into low latent representation on which all the data processing would be done and then the image can be reconstructed into the original shape.\
 The model is a Convolutional Neural Network in form of a Hybrid Dynamic Range Encoder.
 VGG-16 architecture without any fully connected layers is used.
 Skip-Connection layers from encoder to decoder at each level of resolution.
 ![Alt Text](Images/AutoEncoder.PNG)